Chenxin516/vera_gpt/README.md

 # Vera GPT

 This package makes the OpenAI API accessible in a format similar to inference using trained ML models.
-This allows OpenAI completions and batch calls to be integrated into other python applications, namely our Ray serving service.
+This allows OpenAI completions and batch calls to be integrated into other python applications (Ray serving service).

 ## Installing